-In cooperation with the Veranstaltungsforum of the Holtzbrinck Publishing Group and the Klaus Tschira Foundation, the Springer Nature Visiting Professorship for Scientific Communication was established at the Marsilius Kolleg.
-As experts in scientific communication and quality journalism, each of the visiting professors shares with young scientists how to best communicate their research results to a widely diverse public.
-The Springer Nature Visiting Professorship is intended to sharpen awareness of the growing importance of good scientific communication.
+In cooperation with the Veranstaltungsforum of the Holtzbrinck Publishing Group and the Klaus Tschira Foundation, the Nature Marsilius Visiting Professorship for Science Communication was established at the Marsilius Kolleg.
+As experts in science communication and quality journalism, each of the visiting professors shares with young scientists how to best communicate their research results to a widely diverse public.
+The Nature Marsilius Visiting Professorship is intended to sharpen awareness of the growing importance of good science communication.
 The visiting professorship aids society in shaping the future through science.

 Academic Lunch Break

 These fifteen-minute lectures are given far from the lecture hall in the unique atmosphere of the Peterskirche – entertaining, informative, and above all easy to understand.
 A question and discussion round follows.

 The "ÜberLebensStrategien" lecture series is a joint project of the Rhein-Neckar-Zeitung (RNZ) and the Heidelberg Collaborative Research Centres working in the life sciences.
 The editors from the Heidelberg newspaper's editorial office pose questions on the research topics presented, the researchers involved, and the methods used.

 Kids’ Uni is a programme of the “Young University”, which offers children and young people the opportunity to gain their first experience with science and research through attending lectures and workshops.
 In the 2021 summer semester, the Kids’ Uni organised a virtual tour of discovery through Ruperto Carola designed for school children from the age of eight.